MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 * Private endpoints are used on Azure services that don't need to be accessed from the public internet.
-* Deployments with higher security requirements could also use [Private link in Azure Front Door Premium][afd-pep] to secure connectivity to Azure App Service.
+* Deployments with higher security requirements could also use [Private Link in Azure Front Door Premium][afd-pep] to secure connectivity to Azure App Service.
 * Access restrictions on Azure App Service should be configured to only allow Front Door traffic.
 Access restrictions ensure that requests aren't able to bypass the Azure Front Door WAF.
 * All service-to-service communication in Azure is TLS (transport layer security) encrypted by default.
 Azure Front Door, Azure App Services, and Azure Static Web Apps should be configured to accept HTTPS traffic only, and the minimum TLS version set.
 * Managed identities are used for authenticating Azure service-to-service communication, where available.
 For more information about managed identities, see [What are managed identities for Azure resources?][msi].